March 14th, 2011 | Categories: Jobs, News, Web Development | Tags: , , , , , , ,

 Hello Anonymous,

-It's obvious at this stage that their is a 'usual' press release team, no matter the ethereal, leaderless form in which anonymous supposedly exists--and I doubt it's the only group acting as a team within anonymous.
-So here's my suggestion:
+It’s obvious at this stage that there is a ‘usual’ press release team, no matter the ethereal, leaderless form in which anonymous supposedly exists–and I doubt it’s the only group acting as a team within anonymous.
+So here’s my suggestion:

 If the core group wants to exist in a form that it can be 'in charge' of press releases and going on air on the David Parkman show and the like to verbally combat the rantings of lunatics, it would be great to create a public key for the group so the next time someone claims to have received a message from anonymous, that group can say, "Show me the signature?
 Does it verify against our public key?
 No?
 Then we didn't sent it.
 Because we have a standard."